 Look at this example that analyzes Guinness’s brand essence.

-Example brand essence questions include:
+Other examples of brand essence include:

-- Airbnb = Belonging
+- Airbnb = Belong Anywhere

 As you look at the examples from these popular brands, you can think back on your memories and think of the power that brand essence holds!